 The Lincolnshire countryside has some excellent campsites and can roughly be divided into three distinct geographical areas.

 The Lincolnshire Wolds, in the north east of the county, is a designated Area of Outstanding Natural Beauty, with gentle rolling countryside and lots of pretty villages.
-It has an annual walking festival running from mid May to the beginning of June which is a great way to explore the beauty of the Lincolnshire Wolds.
+It has an annual walking festival running from mid May to the beginning of June – a great way to explore the beauty of the Lincolnshire Wolds.
 The historic market towns of Louth, Horncastle, Woodhall Spa and Market Rasen are close by.

 Camping and caravanning in the beautiful Lincolnshire countryside is a great way to spend a holiday or a weekend break.
+Visit our Lincolnshire Camping Directory for information on campsites and caravan sites.